 Do you sometimes feel like you're not reaching your full potential or perhaps want to cope better with life's problems?
 Do you want to find meaning and purpose in your life?

 Psychotherapy aims to increase your sense of yourself.
 Self-actualization or individuation is a process of psychological integration, having for its goal the development of your individual personality.
-I offer psychotherapy to adults and adolescents with an array of difficulties.
+I offer psychotherapy to individuals with anxiety, depression, and low self-esteem.

 My way of working is integrative, combining different therapeutic tools and approaches to fit your individual needs and goals.
 I am influenced by analytical (or Jungian) psychology, which emphasizes the therapeutic relationship and the self as a whole, and my training at the C.G.
 Jung Institute of San Francisco.